o-holyshevskyi/TimeFlow/public/README.md

 **Contact Us**

 If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider via email at holyshevskyi.a@gmail.com.

-* * *

-This privacy policy page was generated by [App Privacy Policy Generator](https://app-privacy-policy-generator.nisrulz.com/)